-I actually had a demonstration of a traditional dish called Bagnun by some local fishermen from a nearby town.
-It is, in essence, anchovies cooked in a rich tomato soup and ladled over dried breads that help to soak up the juices.
+I actually saw a demonstration of a traditional dish called Bagnun being made by some local fishermen from a nearby town.
+It’s basically anchovies cooked in a rich tomato soup, which is ladled over dried breads that help to soak up the juices.

-The waters are packed with the palm-sized silvery fish, which made this dish very typical for this area.
+The waters are packed with the palm-sized fish, which makes this dish very typical for the area.

 15.00 Visit of the vineyard of the local wine producer Bisson

-Although the family owned vineyard made dry table wines, their biggest sellers were their sparkling wines.
-These, once bottled, are aged under the sea.
+Although the family-owned vineyard made dry table wines, their biggest sellers were their sparkling wines.
+These, once bottled, were aged under the sea.
 Over time, the bottles gain a covering of barnacles and sea shells that make for rather unusual labelling.

 18.30 Aperitif at the sky bar of Hotel Vis à Vis Ponte Zeus

 The cruise-ship shaped Hotel Vis à Vis has one of the best views of Sestri Levante so it’s worth stopping in for pre-dinner drinks – even if you’re not staying on for the main course.

 Their chef was very inventive and came up with some unusual combinations of flavours for the snacks.
 Seared tuna with passion fruit and white chocolate actually worked remarkably well and I promised myself that I would try it at home some time soon.